carlos-brito-pacheco/my-regex/Examples/NFA/README.md

 ````
 The epsilon character is accessed via `nfa.epsilon` or `NFA::epsilon`.
 It is of type `char`.

+Note: If we try to add a state with a non-existing name then it
+will throw an exception.

 ## Matching a string
 Finally we want to match a string against the NFA.
 For this we employ